marcolombardini/WP-RLS/README.txt

 Are you a theme developer or real estate professional and want to test out the plugin?
 Send me an email above to see how you can get a beta version for your site or theme.

+See a list of Agreggators [here](https://github.com/marcolombardini/WPREAP/wiki) and infomration about xml specifications [here](https://github.com/marcolombardini/WPREAP/wiki)

-This plugin is UNTESTED and is still in beta.
+###This plugin is UNTESTED and is still in beta.
 Use at your own risk.